monkut/hakoake-backend/malcom/houses/templates/PLAYLIST_INTRO_PROMPT.md

 - Encourage watching the full video, mention your favorite in the comments section of this video.
 - Mention the QR codes for more details
 - Invite viewers to catch these artists live
+- Mention to KEEP listening to this playlist to hear song samples from the selected artists.
+- Include the channel link: https://www.youtube.com/@hakkoakkei

 ### Constraints

-- **Length**: 60-90 seconds when read aloud (approximately 150-225 words)
+- **Length**: Total of 60-120 seconds when read aloud across all sections
-- **Format**: Single continuous script (no bullet points or sections in output)
+  - Intro section: 20-30 seconds (50-75 words)
+  - Each performer section: 10-15 seconds (25-40 words)
+  - Closing section: 10-15 seconds (25-40 words)
+- **Format**: Sectioned with clear headers (see Output Format below)
 - **Language**: English, but feel free to reference Japanese terms naturally
+- Always use the "name romaji" to when writing the Performers names.
 - **Avoid**:
   - Genre labels that pigeonhole artists
   - Clichés like "hidden gem" or "best kept secret"
   - Overly technical music terminology
   - Promises about specific sounds (viewers will hear for themselves)
-  - words: 'excited', 'exciting', 'grab', 'underground', 'vibrant'
+  - words: 'excited', 'exciting', 'grab', 'underground', 'vibrant', ''

 ### What Makes a Great Introduction